Lead (P

 Reducing health risks to children associated with Lead (Pb)

-Because of historical emissions from the smelter, there may be lead in soil and dust in the Trail area.
-Exposure to lead can affect healthy development in children.
-For most people, the risk from metals in soil and dust is low.
+Dust particles present in smelter emissions contain Pb.
+These particles settle on surfaces as part of the dust and soil in the Trail area, and there may be more Pb in soil and dust in the Trail area than a town without a Pb smelter.
+Exposure to Pb in dust and soil, for example by a child getting it on their hands and then putting their hands in their mouth, can affect healthy development.
+For most people, the risk from Pb in soil and dust is low.
 For children, particularly those under three years old, the risk is higher because of the fast rate of development and the way they interact with their environment.
-THEP works with families to limit children’s exposure to lead.

 Lead (Pb) in air has been significantly reduced in Trail